xtreme3d/xtreme3d/README.md

 --------------
 For static geometry with lightmaps (such as levels), we recommend using B3D (Blitz3D) format.
 You can use B3D exporter for Blender to create models in this format - find it in tools/blender-b3d-exporter.
 Probably we will make a tutorial soon.

 For animated geometry, we recommend either SMD (Half-Life) or MD5 (Doom 3) formats.
-These formats are widely supported in 3D modeling software.
+You can use MD5 exporter for Blender to create models in this format - find it in tools/blender-md5-exporter.

 License
 -------